siddharthgoel88/feku/README.md

 ```

 ### Contribution
-One can follow the current style of coding in the repository and send new user agents for existing components or add new components altogether.
-For suggestion of adding some new API or change of design please start a discussion thread in [issues](https://github.com/siddharthgoel88/feku/issues).
+One can follow the current style of coding in the repository and send pull requests for adding new user agents for existing components or adding new components altogether.
+For suggestions of adding some new API or change of design please start a discussion thread in [issues](https://github.com/siddharthgoel88/feku/issues).

 ### License
 MIT